2026 Mercedes C-Class Electric: Everything we know [Update]

 800V Electrical Architecture

-The U.S.spec Tesla Model 3 Long Range offers 358 miles of driving range, as certified by EPA.
+The U.S.spec Tesla Model 3 Long Range offers 341 miles of driving range, as certified by EPA.
 Mercedes-Benz would take a similar driving range target for the electric C-Class.
 Moreover, expect the C-Class EV to have RWD and AWD drivetrain configurations.
-The EV-only platform should also enable a system voltage of around 800 volts to ensure faster-charging speeds, high performance, and a reduction in weight and installation space for the wiring harness.
+The EV-only platform should also enable a system voltage of around 800 volts to ensure faster charging speeds, high performance, and a reduction in weight and installation space for the wiring harness.
 Expect charging rates of 350 kW with 0-80% charging time of 20 minutes.

 eATS 2.0

-The Mercedes C-Class Electric could be among the first to employ eATS 2.0, Mercedes-Benz Group’s next-gen electric drive unit with a radial motor.
+The Mercedes C-Class Electric will be among the first to employ eATS 2.0, Mercedes-Benz Group’s next-gen electric drive unit with a radial motor.
 Developed and manufactured in-house, eATS 2.0 uses 800-volt technology and Silicon Carbide (SiC) inverter.

 Last year at our strategy update, we told you about eATS 2.0, an in-house developed and built motor that will be key to the forthcoming MMA architecture. eATS 2.0 will have an outstanding performance, as part of an 800-volt powertrain with a silicon carbide inverter. eATS 2.0 is a radial permanent magnet motor, designed for the majority of our key products.